 Alternatively, the name could have derived from Selworthy, also in Somerset, a small village and civil parish in the hundred of Carhampton which dates back to the Domesday Book where it was listed as Seleuurde and literally meant "enclosure or settlement near sallow-trees" from the Old English sele + worth .
 At that time the lands were held by Ralph de Limesy.

 Early feudal rolls provided the king of the time a method of cataloguing holdings for taxation, but today they provide a glimpse into the wide surname spellings in use at that time.
 John Selewode was recorded in 1189 and later Richard de Selwode was listed in London in 1339.

 Early History of the Salwood family

-Another 219 words (16 lines of text) covering the years 1189, 1339 and 1700 are included under the topic Early Salwood History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Salwood research.
+Another 127 words (9 lines of text) covering the years 1189, 1339, 1700 and 1773 are included under the topic Early Salwood History in all our PDF Extended History products and printed products wherever possible.

 Salwood Spelling Variations

 Spelling variations of this family name include: Silwood, Sillwood, Selwood, Sellwood, Sellworthy, Silworthy and many more.

 Early Notables of the Salwood family (pre 1700)